balanced/balanced-docs/overview/includes/bank_account_debits.rst

 credits to the specified bank account for random amounts which must be passed back to Balanced to verify that they were successfully received.

+The process of verifying a bank account takes 1-2 business days since Balanced must send the money to the bank account being verified and it must also show up on the bank account's statement in order for you to view the amounts sent.

 We have complete examples for both the Python and Ruby client libraries:

 - `Complete example using Python`_